briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 Remember that the main assertion from Feathers was that legacy code is code without "tests".
 He admits it's a facile description suited to his purpose.
 But, let's go there.
 I think tests actually create legacy code.
 Some of the major code that runs the world has tests, and those are legacy too.

 I've lived and worked through many testing fads.
 Test Driven Development was a big one and I half used it.
 People forget that your testing strategy has to be designed for your process.
 If an aerospace company hands me a completely written specification, I can write the tests first because I already know the expected outputs.
 I have no say in that.
-However, if I'm a startup with no idea where I might end up, I can start with tests.
+However, if I'm a startup with no idea where I might end up, I can start with tests but I'm not bound by them.

 So here's the problem.
 I offer to you the idea that tests do more to lock in code than the code does itself.
 People who put in a significant amount of time testing their codebase are loathe to change the tests.
 Consider the monstrosity that is RSpec.
 I'll simply point you to Joe Ferris's [Let's Not](https://thoughtbot.com/blog/lets-not) who comes up with this code: